usc-sail/child-adult-diarization/README.md

 # child-adult-diarization
-child-adult speaker diarization with simulated conversations
+Child-adult speaker diarization or classification with simulated conversations

-Code and Model coming soon
+Code and Model coming soon (by the end of September 2024).

 Please raise an issue or contact anfengxu@usc.edu for any questions.